jordancaudill/vizzy/README.md

 Then either:

-Using Chrome, go to chrome://extensions, enable developer mode, and load the vizzy repo using the "Load unpacked extension" button.
+Using Chrome, go to chrome://extensions, enable developer mode, and load the Vizzy repo folder using the "Load unpacked extension" button.

 OR